 Phil suggested that the basic premise of his short story Adjustment Team – that there exists a way in which the past can be “adjusted” to change the present – may be another of his fictionalised accounts of something that really takes place.11

 Phil believed that part of us exists within orthogonal time and this alternate-consciousness can, under certain circumstances, communicate with the every-day self that perceives only linear time.
 This was the source of “the voice” and VALIS (Vast Active Living Intelligence System, Dick’s gnostic vision of one aspect of God).
 This is how, in dreams, Phil found himself back in his own past observing an earlier version of himself.
 In this way “the voice” was his own voice speaking from his own future.
 This entity created his plot-lines using material from his own future.
-Was this how the meeting with the black man at the gas station ended up in A Scanner Darkly?
+Was this how the meeting with the black man at the gas station ended up in Flow My Tears The Policeman Said?
 All information from all parts of our life is readily available to a mind open to receive it.
 Phil suggested in a letter to his friend Patricia Warrick, written in September 1981, that: